How Do You Prove Fault in a Pedestrian Accident Case?

 In cases in which the defendant’s actions exhibited “gross negligence,” or when his or her actions were “willful and wanton,” fault may also be established regardless of the injured victim’s contributory negligence.

 An experienced pedestrian accident attorney can help advise you on your best available legal options.
-At Riddle & Brantley, we have been helping clients prove liability in pedestrian accidents and other injury cases for more than 35 years and we would love to help you if we can.
+At Riddle & Riddle, we have been helping clients prove liability in pedestrian accidents and other injury cases for more than 35 years and we would love to help you if we can.

 For a FREE consultation with an injury lawyer handling pedestrian accident cases, please call 1-800-525-7111.